nalupanokyle12-hue/ProgrammingDrills/README.md

-# JavaScript Drills
+# JavaScript Programming Drills

+## Overview

-This branch contains my JavaScript programming drills.
+This branch contains JavaScript programming drills and real-world programming exercises completed as part of my programming coursework.

+Each drill is placed inside its own folder for better organization and easier version control.

+---

-## Completed Drills
+## Folder Structure

-- Drill 1 - Filter Safe Deliveries
-- Drill 2 - Real-Life Example (Coffee Shop Order)